DEPUTY AND SUB-WARDENS OF THE STATE WAR MEMORIAL

 2011 Geoffrey Pierce Simpson OAM RFD

-* The West Perth Sub-Branch (founded 1921) was later renamed the Public Service / Press Sub-Branch and was amalgamated with the Highgate Sub-Branch in 1976.
+* The West Perth Sub-Branch (founded 1921) was later renamed the Public Service Sub-Branch in 1943, amalgamated with the Press Sub-Branch in 1973 and then with the Highgate Sub-Branch in 1976.

 Ernst Baints (Retired)